rapidstream-org/rapidstream-cookbook/benchmarks/tapa_flow/callipepla/README.md

 ### Step 2: Define Virtual Device

 In this tutorial, we use the [Alveo U55C](https://www.amd.com/en/products/accelerators/alveo/u55c/a-u55c-p00g-pq-g.html) as an example.
 The device is organized into six slots, each containing 16 clock regions of logic.
-In actual implementations, the available slots are reduced based on the platform specifics, as some resources are reserved for shell logic.
+In actual implementations, the available reousrce of each slot is reduced based on the platform specifics, as some resources are reserved for shell logic.

 <img src="../../../common/img/au55c_virtual_device.jpg" width="400px" alt="AU55C Device"/>